darktable-org/dtdocs/content/module-reference/utility-modules/shared/collection-filters.md

 ![rating filter](./collection-filters/rating-filter.png#w33)

-It is composed of a pair of comboboxes.
-The first combobox is used to choose the operator to use and (if applicable) the second combobox selects the number of stars to be applied to that operator.
-If you choose "All", the second combobox will not appear.
+This widget is composed of a pair of comboboxes.
+The combobox on the right (always visible) is used to choose a number of stars, plus some additional options ("all", "unstarred only", "rejected only", "all except rejected").
+The combobox to the left (only shown when a star rating is chosen in the right-hand combobox) is used to choose an operator (<, <=, =, >, >=, ≠).

 ## range rating